juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 Juicebox provides open-source implementations for both the client and server on GitHub @Juicebox_Github.

 = Overview
 A protocol client distributes their secrets across _n_ mutually distrusting services that implement the _Juicebox Protocol_.
-For this paper, we will refer to each service that a secret can be distributed to as an abstract _Realm_, elaborated upon in @Realms.
+For this paper, we will refer to each service that a secret can be distributed to as an abstract _realm_, elaborated upon in @Realms.

 The overall security of the protocol is directly related to the set of _n_ realms you configure your client with.
-Adding a _Realm_ to your configuration generally results in a net increase in security.
+Adding a _realm_ to your configuration generally results in a net increase in security.

 #figure(
   image("juicebox-diagram.png"),